 In terms of timing and tools used, here are some best practices I’ve arrived at:

-- Investor updates go out every two months (this is also how often we have board meetings).
+- Investor updates go out every quarter (this is also how often we have board meetings).

 - Updates go to all investors, even those that don’t contractually have information rights.
 Investors can only be helpful if they know what’s going on.